-- 13. Taking into account Paragraphs 1, 2 and 5 of Article 9 and of Paragraph 1 of Article 10 of the Optional Protocol, to provide information on: - a) Measures taken, including legislative, legal and administrative measures as well as policies and programmes adopted to prevent offences stipulated in the Optional Protocol.
-Information on the children who are subjected to these preventive measures as well as on the provisions taken to protect children who are particularly exposed to such practices;
+- 1. Taking into account Paragraphs 1, 2 and 5 of Article 9 and of Paragraph 1 of Article 10 of the Optional Protocol, to provide information on: - Measures taken, including legislative, legal and administrative measures as well as policies and programmes adopted to prevent offences stipulated in the Optional Protocol.
+Information on the children who are subjected to these preventive measures as well as on the provisions taken to protect children who are particularly exposed to such practices

-Legislative, legal and administrative measures as well as policies and programmes adopted to prevent offences stipulated in the Optional Protocol:
+Legislative, legal and administrative measures as well as policies and programmes adopted to prevent offences stipulated in the Optional Protocol

-Legislative Measures:
+(i) Legislative Measures

-140. According to the Constitution of the Republic of Rwanda of 4 June 2003: The State shall enact appropriate legislation and establish institutions for the protection of the family, of the child and the mother in particular, to ensue the development of the child (Article 27);

-Every child has the right to special measures of protection required by its condition, in accordance with the national and international law (Article 28); by the family, the society and the State.

-- 141. The Law N° 27/2001 on the rights and protection of children against violence, provides sanctions for: - Any person who, directly or though another person, operates, manages or knowingly finances a child prostitution house (Art.
-39); - Any person who shares proceeds from child prostitution or knowingly receives subsidies from prostitution (Article 40, Para.
-1); - Anyone who makes exploitative use in child production, child pornographic performance or pornographic materials (Article 40, al. 2); - Any person who is found guilty of kidnapping, sale or trafficking children (art.41); - Anyone who gives drugs to children uses children or employs children in drug or arms trafficking and smuggling (Article 42). - 142.
-The law on gender-based violence.

-- 143. The draft of the Penal Code which provides for new sanctions not stipulated in the previous Code such as: - Exploitative use of children in prostitution, kidnapping of people and child trafficking in the area of the repression of international crimes; - The recording and circulation of images or voices of minors in pornographic materials; - The publicity of child pornographic images and materials; - Indecent assault committed against a child. - 144.
+- 183. According to the Constitution of the Republic of Rwanda of 4 June 2003: The State shall enact appropriate legislation and establish institutions for the protection of the family, of the child and the mother in particular, to ensue the development of the child (Article 27). - 184.
+Every child has the right to special measures of protection required by its condition, in accordance with the national and international law (Article 28); by the family, the society and the State. - 185.
+The Law $N^{\circ}$ 27/2001 on the rights and protection of children against violence, provides sanctions for: - (a) Any person who, directly or though another person, operates, manages or knowingly finances a child prostitution house (Art.
+39); - (b) Any person who shares proceeds from child prostitution or knowingly receives subsidies from prostitution (Article 40, Para.
+1); - (c) Anyone who makes exploitative use in child production, child pornographic performance or pornographic materials (Article 40, al. 2); - (d) Any person who is found guilty of kidnapping, sale or trafficking children (art.41); - (e) Anyone who gives drugs to children uses children or employs children in drug or arms trafficking and smuggling (Article 42). - 186.
+The law on gender-based violence is another legislative measure. - 187.
+The draft of the Penal Code provides for new sanctions not stipulated in the previous Code such as: - (a) Exploitative use of children in prostitution, kidnapping of people and child trafficking in the area of the repression of international crimes; - (b) The recording and circulation of images or voices of minors in pornographic materials; - (c) The publicity of child pornographic images and materials; - (d) Indecent assault committed against a child. - 188.
 The bill on the prevention, prosecution, repression of human trafficking is in the process of being adopted.
-It provides for: - The prohibition of human trafficking; - Punishments : - Illegal adoption: - Against any person who forces a child to have removed an organ of its body for the purposes of begging; - For involving children in illegal trafficking both inside the country and abroad; - For trafficking of organs of the body: - Drafts of Ministerial Orders on the application of the Labour Code, elaborated to harmonize it with the text of Convention 182 on the worst forms of child labour, including trafficking child, child sale, sexual exploitation of children and child pornography.
+It provides for: - (a) The prohibition of human trafficking;

+- (b) Punishments; - (c) Illegal adoption: - (i) Against any person who forces a child to have removed an organ of its body for the purposes of begging; - (ii) For involving children in illegal trafficking both inside the country and abroad; - (d) For trafficking of organs of the body: - (i) Drafts of Ministerial Orders on the application of the Labour Code, elaborated to harmonize it with the text of Convention No. 182 on the Worst Forms of Child Labour, including trafficking child, child sale, sexual exploitation of children and child pornography.

-Legislative Measures:
+(ii) Legislative Measures

-145. Specialized Chambers for minors were created within courts of law to expedite trials involving children and in the way that ensures the respect of the rights of the child and each child must be assisted by a defence counsel.
+189. Specialized Chambers for minors were created within courts of law to expedite trials involving children and in the way that ensures the respect of the rights of the child and each child must be assisted by a defence counsel.